Toronto Maple Leafs: Montreal Canadiens

 The height of the rivalry was during the 1960s when the Canadiens and Leafs combined to win all but one Cup.
 The two clubs had 15 playoff meetings.
 However, the rivalry has waned with the two having not met in the postseason from 1979 to 2021.
 It also suffered when Montreal and Toronto were placed in opposite conferences in 1981, with the Leafs in the Clarence Campbell/Western Conference and the Canadiens in the Prince of Wales/Eastern Conference.
 The rivalry became intradivisional once again in 1998 when the Leafs were moved into the Eastern Conference's Northeast Division.

 The rivalry's cultural imprint may be seen in literature and art.
 The rivalry from the perspective of the Canadiens fan is captured in the popular Canadian short story The Hockey Sweater by Roch Carrier.
 Originally published in French as "Une abominable feuille d'érable sur la glace" ("An abominable maple leaf on the ice"), it referred to the Maple Leafs sweater a mother forced her son to wear.
 The son is presumably based on Carrier himself when he was young.
 This rivalry is also evident in Toronto's subway station, which displays murals depicting the two teams, one on each platform (the Leafs mural being on the southbound platform), given that when the murals were installed in 1984, the station was the closest to the Leafs' then-home of Maple Leaf Gardens.
-Due in part to the number of Leafs fans living near or in Montreal, and in part to Montreal's relative proximity to Toronto and the rest of Ontario, Maple Leafs–Canadiens games at the Bell Centre in Montreal typically hold a significant amount of Leafs fans.
+Due in part to the large population of Leafs fans living near or in Montreal, and in part to Montreal's relative proximity to Toronto and the rest of Ontario, Maple Leafs–Canadiens games at the Bell Centre in Montreal typically hold a significant amount of Leafs fans.

 Ottawa Senators

 The modern Ottawa Senators entered the NHL in 1992, but the rivalry between the two teams did not begin to emerge until the late 1990s.
 From 1992 to 1998, Ottawa and Toronto played in different conferences (Prince of Wales / Eastern and Clarence Campbell / Western respectively), which meant they rarely played each other.
 However, before the 1998–99 season, the conferences and divisions were realigned, with Toronto moved to the Eastern Conference's Northeast Division with Ottawa.
 From 2000 to 2004, the teams played four postseason series; the Leafs won all four playoff series.
-Due in part to the number of Leafs fans living near or in Ottawa, and in part to Ottawa's relative proximity to Toronto, Maple Leafs–Senators games at the Canadian Tire Centre in Ottawa typically hold more Leafs fans rather than Sens fans.
+Due in part to the number of Leafs fans living near or in Ottawa, and in part to Ottawa's relative proximity to Toronto, Maple Leafs–Senators games at the Canadian Tire Centre in Ottawa typically hold more Leafs fans rather than Sens fans, leading to fan chant exchanges with Leafs fans chanting "Go Leafs Go!" and Sens fans chanting "Leafs Suck!" with each chant alternating.